talkohavy/guides/docs/programming/terminal-god/vim.md

 - `A` - Go to the end of the line, but in insert mode.
 - `o` - Creates a new line **below** your cursor, moves to it, and goes to insert mode.
 - `O` - Creates a new line **above** your cursor, moves to it, and goes to insert mode.
+- `R` - Goes to replace mode, overwriting characters as you type, until you press `Esc`.

 ## 6. Commands